DiegoValdez10/Lab1-Compis/README.md

-This project implements a program that processes a regular expression and a string, generating Non-deterministic Finite Automata (NFA), Deterministic Finite Automata (DFA), and Minimized DFA.
+This project implements a program that processes a regular expression and a string Deterministic Finite Automata (DFA), and Minimized DFA.
 The program also simulates the evaluation of a string against the automata, determining whether the string belongs to the language defined by the regular expression.

 ## Features
 - Input of regular expressions and strings for evaluation.
-- Conversion of the regular expression to NFA, DFA (via subset construction), and minimized DFA.
+- Creation of an AFD by the direct method, and minimized DFA.
 - Graphical representation of each automaton in a PNG format.
 - Simulation of string evaluation for each automaton to verify membership in the language defined by the regular expression.
 - Text file input processing with multiple regular expressions.